Freemasonry in Lebanon

-This article is about Freemasonry in Lebanon.
-For the organization Tall Cedars of Lebanon, see Tall Cedars of Lebanon.

-Freemasonry in Lebanon started with the chartering of a Lodge by the Grand Lodge of Scotland in 1861, and has expanded to include Lodges working in Arabic, English, and French and chartered under multiple jurisdictions and streams.
-There are four regular and recognised Jurisdictions, and over two dozens of clandestine and irregular lodges.
+Freemasonry in Lebanon started with the chartering of a Lodge by the Grand Lodge of Scotland in 1861, and has expanded to include the Grand Lodge of Lebanon as well as lodges working in Arabic, English, and French and chartered by three regular jurisdictions.
+There are also over two dozen clandestine and irregular lodges.

 History

 The first regular Masonic Lodge to be erected in Lebanon was chartered by the Grand Lodge of Scotland on May 6, 1861 and was given the name Palestine Lodge No. 415 and operated in French.
 This lodge operated in Beirut but became dormant in 1895.
 Four other Scottish lodges were chartered in Lebanon before the First World War.
 The Grand Orient of France chartered a lodge in 1869, working in Arabic.
 Two further lodges followed, but none survived the First World War.

 Other new lodges formed prior to World War I was a lodge in Beirut under the Ottoman Grand Lodge, later the Grand Lodge of Turkey, and another under the National Grand Lodge of Egypt, formed around 1914.
 Several other Egyptian-warranted lodges were chartered thereafter, and after the First World War, these were formed into a District Grand Lodge.
 By the end of World War Two, these lodges were extinct, merged, or had changed jurisdictional authority.